 A short polite knock woke her up for candle lighting.
 The men had already gone to the synagogue for evening prayers.
 Just like last time, Shifra sat out on her patio, the one sheltered by the leafy branches of two palm tress on either side of the paved floor.
 The view out over the village toward the setting sun was breath taking.

 "Its magnificent!"
-Sarah said as she said quietly beside Shifra
+Sarah said as she said quietly beside Shifra.

 "Shifra didn't answer immediately as she was looking into a sidur (prayer book)."